StefCoders/rpi-dab-tx/README.md

 # Introduction
 The goal of the rpi-dab-tx project is to run a [Digital Audio Broadcasting](https://en.wikipedia.org/wiki/Digital_Audio_Broadcasting), [software-defined-radio](https://en.wikipedia.org/wiki/Software-defined_radio) transmitter on a [raspberry-pi](https://www.raspberrypi.com/) device.
 For this, you will need:
-- 1 raspberry pi running the latest version of raspi os (a debian-derived linux operating system)
+- 1 raspberry pi running the latest version of raspi os (a debian-derived linux operating system) or a computer capable of running a virtual host
 - 1 soapy-sdr compatible transceiver device, such as the [Hackrf One](https://greatscottgadgets.com/hackrf/one/) or the [LimeSDR](https://limemicro.com/products/boards/limesdr/) cards

 This project: